Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 Several credit card companies offer instant-use unsecured cards, allowing customers to use their new credit accounts immediately after approval, usually through a virtual card.
 Here are some companies that provide this feature:

-Always check with the credit card issuer to confirm whether they offer instant-use unsecured cards, as this policy can change over time.
+It’s wise to check with the credit card issuer to see if they offer instant-use unsecured cards, as this policy can change over time.

 What Happens If I Do Not Get Instant Approval?